 Building community |

 The Review was founded in response to the increasing liminality of the Appalachian experience.
-The editors seek to bring artistic and literary voices that express that tension and evoke a sense of place into conversation with one another.
+Our mission is to bring artistic and literary voices that express these tensions and evoke a sense of place into conversation with one another.

 |

-The Review recognizes and celebrates the heterogeneity of Appalachia.
+The Review recognizes and celebrates the heterogeneity of Appalachia and its diaspora.
 The editors welcome contributors and readers to bring their individual voices and perspectives to the Review.

 |